parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Increase VM Disk Size
-The default modern.ie VMs come with a 40GB vmdk hard drive and I want to resize them to 100GB (because videogames are big).
+The default modern.ie VMs come with a 40GB vmdk hard drive and I want to resize them to 100GB (because videogames are huge).
 VirtualBox cannot resize it.
 We can clone it to vdi, resize it and convert it back to vdmk.

 `VBoxManage` is at `c:\Program Files\Oracle\VirtualBox` (default installation).